nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Note:**<br>

-* Adding sessions with the same session name is not allowed.
+* Adding sessions with the same session name is not possible.
 * Session names can contain alphanumeric and special characters. e.g. "T15-Session-1.2"
 * This command is case-sensitive. e.g. "session1" and "SESSION1" are treated as different sessions.
 </div>